BenDStokes/VariTensor/README.md

     std::ranges::iota(U, 0);

     // VariTensor uses operator[] to index tensors
-    // We could omit the indices as they are the same that we declared with, but they add to readability Tensor V = T[mu] * U[mu, nu];
+    // Could omit the indices here as they are the same we declared with, but they add to readability Tensor V = T[mu] * U[mu, nu];
 }
 ```